tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

    ``audio_output`` is a string of the audio output to use, as given in the :class:`AudioOutput` class' ``NAME`` attribute and used by :func:`open_output`.

    ``replay_gain`` is either ``RG_NO_REPLAYGAIN``,
    ``RG_TRACK_GAIN`` or ``RG_ALBUM_GAIN``, indicating the level
    of ReplayGain to apply to tracks being played back.

    ``next_track_callback`` is a function which takes no arguments, to be called when the currently playing track is completed.

+   Raises :exc:`ValueError` if unable to start player subprocess.

 .. method:: Player.open(audiofile)